-The program investigates a wide variety approaches to the subject, from the largest questions about art museums’ and galleries’ social and cultural roles, to issues concerning the presentation and interpretation of art objects within them.
-Students explore current debates about art museums and galleries in the context of the history of collecting, care and exhibition of works of art from the sixteenth-century onwards.
-Key components of modern art museum and gallery practice, such as acquisitions and collecting, collections management, display methods, exhibition planning, conservation, learning, and interpretation.
+The program investigates a wide variety of approaches to the subject, from the largest questions about art museums’ and galleries’ social and cultural roles, to issues concerning the presentation and interpretation of art objects within them.
+Students explore current debates about art museums and galleries in the context of the history of collecting, care, and exhibition of artwork.
+Through a hands-on learning approach, students will examine key components of modern art museum and gallery practice, such as acquisitions and collecting, collections management, display methods, exhibition planning, conservation, learning, and interpretation.
 The program will also provide students with a window into the dynamic and often unseen professional networks and art world communities.
 Students will go on a series of on-site and behind-the-scenes visits to London art museums and galleries, learning directly from guest speakers working in art institutions as curators, conservators, collections registrars, and exhibition project managers as well as those involved in interpretation, publication, audience research, development, and marketing.

 The program requires no prior knowledge of the field.
+Download the Semester Prospectus.